SISTER TALK - OVERCOMING TRAUMA AND TRAGEDY & FINDING HAPPINESS AGAIN

 you know.
 Yeah, for sure.

-So it's, it's just, it was really hard.
+So it's just, it was really hard.

-And of course, there is a ton of
+And of course, there's a ton of

 regret

-You know, I feel like there's with all our losses, I have regrets with a lot of them.
-There I have regrets with our mother.
+yeah, there's um a ton of regret, and and I think that's a part of the grief, you know.
+I feel like there's with all our losses, I have regrets with a lot of them.

-I think you need to, you know, and it's a part of healing too.
-Yeah.
+and it's a part of healing too.
+Yeah, that takes time.

-That takes time.
 You kind of have to let it go because this is something I never talked about on the podcast or to anybody.
+And the reason why

 we are talking about is because mental health is such an important topic.
-And it goes to show, you know, people kill themselves every single day
+And it goes to show, you know, people kill themselves every single day because there is something really bad going on.

+And many times relatives don't notice.
 Our mom killed herself.

 We never talked about it.
 People ask me, how did your mother die?
 And I'm like, oh, you know, I don't want to talk about it.

-But the truth of the matter is.
-She didn't want to live anymore, right?
+But the truth of the matter is, she didn't want to live anymore, right?

-She was so
+She was so stressful, stressed out about

-money and finances, and she kept worrying about the future and the future and the future.
 What's going to happen to me?
 What's going to happen to me?
 What's going to happen to me?
 It consumed her.

-That's all she thought about day and night, night and day, day and night, night and day, that she wanted to die.
-She literally wanted to die.
+That's all she thought about day and night, night and day, day and night, night and day.

 She committed suicide.